-MY NEW BOOK, YOUNG LIONS: HOW JEWISH AUTHORS REINVENTED THE AMERICAN WAR NOVEL, WAS JUST NAMED AS A FINALIST FOR A NATIONAL JEWISH BOOK AWARD.
+MY RECENT BOOK, YOUNG LIONS: HOW JEWISH AUTHORS REINVENTED THE AMERICAN WAR NOVEL, WAS NAMED AS A FINALIST FOR A NATIONAL JEWISH BOOK AWARD.

 I am the Loti Smorgon Research Professor of Contemporary Jewish Life and Culture.
 My research focuses on the relationship between Yiddish, English, German, and Hebrew literature and the modern world.
 I teach courses on 20th century American literature considering in particular the ties between ethnicity and poverty in contemporary life.